"You don't like him": SA outraged by lady entitled to boyfriend's money

 - South Africans were unimpressed by a highly entitled girlfriend who requested her man to pay for her expensive fragrance

-- The lady asked for her boyfriend to clear her R8K bash online cart, and his response had him blocked instantly
+- The lady asked her boyfriend to clear her R8K Bash online cart, and his response had him blocked instantly

 - Social media users found the woman to be inconsiderate for treating her man the way she did